planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Controls
 ========

-Here you can find a description of all the controls that can be added to a web app and how to configure them.
+In this page, you can find the description of all the controls that can be added to a web app created by the |current_plugin| and how to configure them.

 About panel
 -----------

-Adds a button which toggles a translucent text panel over the map, usually describing the app.
+Adds a button which toggles a translucent text panel over the map, usually for describing the app.

 .. figure:: img/aboutpanel.png

-   About panel
+   About panel example

 The following properties can be configured for this control: